This post may contain affiliate links and I may earn a small commission when you click on the links at no additional cost to you.

 Expat Explore Overview

-Accommodation: With Expat Explore, you’ll generally stay in 3—and 4-star hotels.
-The hotels are clean and comfortable, but you can expect to share the room with 1 other traveler.
-In Europe, be prepared (at least in Vienna) for smaller beds, almost like twin beds.
-Don’t expect a queen—or king-size mattress.
+Accommodation: With Expat Explore, you’ll generally stay in 3 and 4 Star hotels.
+During this particular tour, we stayed in the following hotels: K+K Fenix in Prague (4-star), B&B Hotel Wien Hauptbahnhof in Vienna (3-star), and Impulso Fashion Hotel in Budapest (4-star).
+The hotels were clean and comfortable, but be prepared (at least in Vienna) for smaller beds, which are often similar to twin beds.
+Don’t expect a queen or king-size mattress.

 Food: Complimentary breakfast is provided on each day of the tour, while lunch and dinner will be on you.
 I saved money by filling my belly up at the breakfast buffet and grabbing a banana on the way out for the day tour.
 When I got hungry, I got some cheap street food that was delicious and cheap.